DataDog/datadog-agent/Dockerfiles/agent/README.md

 DD_DOCKER_LABELS_AS_TAGS='{"com.docker.compose.service":"service_name"}'
 ```

+#### Using secret files (BETA)

+Integration credentials can be stored in Docker / Kubernetes secrets and used in Autodiscovery templates.
+See the [setup instructions for the helper script](secrets-helper/README.md) and the [agent documentation](https://github.com/DataDog/datadog-agent/blob/6.4.x/docs/agent/secrets.md) for more information.

 #### Ignore containers

 You can exclude containers from the metrics collection and autodiscovery, if these are not useful for you.
 We already exclude Kubernetes and OpenShift `pause` containers by default.
 See the `datadog.yaml.example` file for more documentation, and examples.